-In part 1, I mostly ignored the Atari console as I honestly believed that it was not worth the trouble.
+In part 1, I mostly ignored this console as I honestly believed that it was not worth the trouble.
 It was extremely dirty, covered in brown ‘sludge’ and rust with signs of years of mis-storage.
 I gave it a bath while cleaning the joysticks just to see how it would turn out.

 After washing and being hung out to dry for a while I briefly tried it using the RF output on my test TV – no joy, there was something there, but it was too distorted to make out a picture.